-Tracey has 20 years’ experience working in social marketing and behaviour change communications in New Zealand and Australia.
+Tracey has more than 20 years’ experience working in social marketing and behaviour change communications in New Zealand and Australia.
 She has worked on programmes across a range of topics, including financial literacy, family violence prevention, injury prevention, alcohol moderation, sexual health, biosecurity, smoking cessation, water safety, conservation, mental health, child protection and road safety.

 She is known for her focus on strategic approaches to social marketing programme planning, as well as best practice in public sector commissioning and upstream approaches.